Often, the difference between a good sales rep and a truly great salesperson, is simply good habits.

 Here are 7 habits of successful salespeople, and how to cultivate them on your sales team.

 The sales job is a complex one.
 Prospecting for leads, checking in on clients, sales presentationss, sales meetings, team meetings, paperwork...
 When you’re down in the weeds, it can be hard to stay focused on what’s important.
 Yet this is exactly the habit that can make the most difference in a sales professional’s effectiveness.

 Help your salespeople remain focused on these two key things:

 - The right accounts: Salespeople who focus with laser-sharp intent on their ideal prospects and highest priority accounts make more efficient use of their time and close more (and more profitable) deals.

 - The right activities: Salespeople who don’t know which activities are important can waste a lot of time on ineffective matters such as unnecessary site visits or “activity for the sake of activity.”

-You can help your sales reps maintain focus on the right accounts by creating crystal clear entry and exit guidelines, qualifying (and disqualifying) criteria, and reinforcing their understanding of the ideal buyer persona.
+You can help your sales reps have success and maintain focus on the right accounts by creating crystal clear entry and exit guidelines, qualifying (and disqualifying) criteria, and reinforcing their understanding of the ideal buyer persona.

 To help you sales team focus on the right “high-gain” activities, you first have to know what those activities are.
-Set up systems to measure what works and what doesn’t work, and then reinforce those activities that make a difference across your teams.
+Set up systems to measure what works and what doesn’t work for your business, and then reinforce those activities that make a difference across your teams.

 Highly successful salespeople spend more time listening than talking.
 Engaging in more listening can be a hard habit to develop for gregarious personalities—a category most sales professionals tend to fall into.